-Since its inception in the late 1950s, the modern international investment regime has grown to be comprised of 3,000 bilateral investment treaties (BITs).
-When two states sign a BIT, they make a commitment to apply a certain set of protections to each other's foreign investors; for example, they promise not to expropriate assets without compensation or pass domestic regulations that discriminate against their partner state's investors.
-Further, if a
+Since its inception in the late 1950s, the modern international investment regime has grown to be comprised of 3,000 investment agreements.
+When two states sign a Bilateral Investment Treaty (BIT), they make a commitment to apply a certain set of protections to each other's foreign investors; for example, they promise not to expropriate assets without compensation or pass domestic regulations that discriminate against their partner state's investors.
+Further, if a BIT-protected foreign investor believes that the host government has violated one of these protections, they are able to sue for damages in international arbitration courts through a process called investor-state dispute settlement (ISDS).
+ISDS is specifically considered the bedrock of the regime; it has also been incorporated into major trade agreements like the North American Free Trade Agreement (NAFTA) and it is a core feature of the Energy Charter Treaty (ECT), a multilateral, energy sector-specific investment agreement with more than 50 signatories including the European Union.
+ISDS awards are binding; if governments fail to pay, investors may lawfully seize state-owned assets to recoup damages.